The Borsuk-Ulam theorem for 3-manifolds: Introduction

-\begin{theorem} Let $M$ be a compact and connected $3$-dimensional manifold with fixed point free involution $\tau$, and corresponding classifying class $x\in H^1(N,\Z_2)$. \begin{enumerate} \item $1\leq ind_{\Z_2}(M, \tau)\leq 3$. \item $ind_{\Z_2}(M, \tau)=1 \Longleftrightarrow \beta(x)=0 $. \item$ind_{\Z_2}(M, \tau)= 3 \Longleftrightarrow x^3\neq 0$ \end{enumerate} \end{theorem}
+\begin{theorem} Let $M$ be a compact and connected $3$-dimensional manifold with fixed point free involution $\tau$, and corresponding classifying class $x\in H^1(N,\Z_2)$. \begin{enumerate} \item $1\leq ind_{\Z_2}(M, \tau)\leq 3$. \item $ind_{\Z_2}(M, \tau)=1 \Longleftrightarrow \beta(x)=0 $. \item $ind_{\Z_2}(M, \tau)= 3 \Longleftrightarrow x^3\neq 0$. \end{enumerate} \end{theorem}

 The triple cup used in the third equivalence can be tricky to compute in examples.
-We will reformulate this criterion. \begin{theorem} Let $M$ be a compact and connected $3$-dimensional manifold with fixed point free involution $\tau$, and classifying class $x\in H^1(N,\Z_2)$.
-Let $\bar x\in H_1 (N, \Z_2)$ be the Poincaré dual of $\beta_2 (x)$.
-Then we have
+We will reformulate this criterion.
+The class $x\in H^1(N,\Z_2)$ can be used to define homology and cohomology with twisted coefficients.